What Is A Big Toe Joint Arthritis?

 Big Toe Joint Arthritis Surgery Recovery

 Recovery after big toe joint arthritis surgery is varies depending on the method chosen to fix the problem.
 Most often patients are allowed to walk in the foot.
-Minor procedures (such as bone spur removal, patients are walking in a regular shoe in 1-2 weeks.
+Minor procedures (such as bone spur removal and Cartiva), patients are walking in a regular shoe in 1-2 weeks.
 When bone cuts are performed, patients have more restrictions and may be walking in a surgical shoe for 6 weeks or so.
-Dr. Blitz is able to allow his fusion procedures immediate walking after the operating room in a protective boot for 6 weeks (until the bone mends).
+When fusion is necessary, Dr. Blitz is able to allow immediate walking after the operating room in a protective boot for 6 weeks (until the bone mends).
 Joint replacement surgery can be more involved depending on the extent of the procedure, but often are walking in a protective boot.

 What Anesthesia Is Needed For Big Toe Arthritis Surgery